snowch/biginsight-examples/README.md

 *********************************************************************
 ### Running the scripts

-See the README.md file in each example folder for instructions how to run the script.
+See the README.md file in each example in the [[examples](examples)] folder for instructions how to run the script.
 *********************************************************************

 ### Known issues